hvan307/DevTru/README.md

 ## Wins
 - Having just learnt React, creating a functional search bar in the navbar that is displayed and accessible on all endpoints was more complex than what I had done in class up to that point in time.
 Being able to eventually accomplish that was a big win.
-- Another win was our app's bonus feature which allows the user to sample a song preview for 15seconds.
+- Another win was our app's bonus feature which allows the user to sample a song preview for 30 seconds.
 Given the amount of time allowed for this project, it was our stretch goal at the start of the project.
 - Creating a responsive design for the app and the burger navbar.

 ## Lessons Learned